-According to previous literature (9), a difference of 10% in intake (in g) would be detected using 49 participants in a paired design with the following assumptions: $\alpha = 0.05$, 2-sided, power of 80%, and a variation of 25%.
-Statistical analysis was performed using IBM SPSS statistical software version 23.0 (SPSS, Chicago, IL, USA).
-Data are presented as means with standard deviation (SD).
-Significance was accepted at P<0.05.
-Descriptive statistics were employed to describe demographic information, thresholds and perceived intensity of sweet taste and oral complex carbohydrate sensitivity, hedonic ratings of sweet taste and complex carbohydrate foods (water-based solutions, prototypical foods, and milkshakes), intake of milkshakes (grams and kJ), drinking rate, appetite ratings, and BMI.
+According to previous literature(9), a difference of 10% in intake (in g) would be detected using forty-nine participants in a paired design with the following assumptions: $\alpha = 0.05$, two-sided, power of 80% and a variation of 25%.
+Statistical analysis was performed using IBM SPSS statistical software version 23.0 (SPSS).
+Data are presented as means and standard deviations.
+Significance was accepted at P < 0.05.
+Descriptive statistics were employed to describe demographic information, thresholds and perceived intensity of sweet taste and oral complex carbohydrate sensitivity, hedonic ratings of sweet taste and complex carbohydrate foods (water-based solutions, prototypical foods and milkshakes), intake of milkshakes (g and kJ), drinking rate, appetite ratings and BMI.
 Due to low number of male participants, seven males were also eliminated from the data set.
-Potential confounding variable such as order of presentation (being served a glucose/maltodextrin milkshake first) and BMI on sweet taste function and oral complex carbohydrate sensitivity (DTs and STs for glucose and maltodextrin), liking, and milkshake intake were checked prior to the analyses using independent t-tests.
-The order of presentation and BMI had no effect on liking, milkshake intake, and sweet taste function and oral complex carbohydrate sensitivity (See results) in this dataset.
+Potential confounding variable such as order of presentation (being served a glucose/maltodextrin milkshake first) and BMI on sweet taste function and oral complex carbohydrate sensitivity (DT and ST for glucose and maltodextrin), liking and milkshake intake were checked prior to the analyses using independent t tests.
+The order of presentation and BMI had no effect on liking, milkshake intake, and sweet taste function and oral complex carbohydrate sensitivity (see Results) in this data set.